 Viral illnesses are usually simply referred to as a virus or viral infection.
 They occur when a microscopic infectious agent enters the body.
 Here the virus attacks the body, causing an immune response and illness.
+When training hard, athletes could be at increased risk of viral infections as their immune system is weakened.
+Viral infections can be mild or severe, with a range of symptoms.

 Viruses can take many forms, some cause a feeling of fatigue for a few days, some cause vomiting and diarrhea or infections (most commonly to the respiratory system) or more serious forms, include ebola, AIDs, cancer and avian influenza (bird flu).